9/22/14

 Seafood Salad

-A quick and easy seafood salad recipe that's always a hit!
-Use crab, shrimp or lobster to make it your own.
+A quick and easy seafood salad recipe made with imitation crab that's perfect for sandwiches, rolls or crackers and always a hit!

 I called my daddy last week and told him I needed some help with a project.
 I needed some “background boards” to use when taking food photos.
 I have no idea what the professional term for such things is but it’s a wooden platform you can set your food on to take pictures if you’re so inclined.